kairos0ne/tripstore-api/README.md

 # README

-This document shows the steps to get the application to run in docker
+This document shows the steps to get the application to run in docker for production and rails server for local developement.

+# Docker Setup
 # Step 1.

 Clone this application